yajiex/Reading-notes-for-Professional-JavaScript-for-Web-Developers/chapter_21_ajax_and_comet.md

   1. Custom headers cannot be set using `setRequestHeader()`.
   2. Cookies are neither sent nor received.
   3. The `getAllResponseHeaders()` method always returns an empty string.
+* There are two popular approaches to Comet: long polling and streaming.
+  1. Long polling => The page initiates a request to the server and the server holds that connection open until it has data to send.
+Once the data is sent, the connection is closed by the browser and a new connection is immediately opened up to the server.
+This process continues for as long as the page is open in the browser.
+  2. HTTP streaming => The browser sends a request to the server and the server holds that connection open, periodically sending data through the connection to the server.
+*